-- Quoted prices (unadjusted) in active markets for identical assets (Level 1); - Inputs other than quoted prices included within Level 1 that are observable for the asset, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2); - Inputs for the asset that are not based on observable market data (that is, unobservable inputs) (Level 3).
+- quoted prices (unadjusted) in active markets for identical assets (Level 1); - inputs other than quoted prices included within Level 1 that are observable for the asset, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2); - inputs for the asset that are not based on observable market data (that is, unobservable inputs) (Level 3).

-The Group's land and buildings, within property,

-plant and equipment, comprises various exchanges, offices and retail outlets.
-The Group's investment property comprises a commercial property leased out to third parties (Note 6).
-All the recurring property fair value measurements at 31 December 2014 and 2013 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+The Group's land and buildings, within property, plant and equipment, comprised various exchanges, offices and retail outlets.
+During 2014 the Group's investment property comprised a commercial property leased out to third parties (Note 6).
+All the recurring property fair value measurements at 31 December 2015 and 2014 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The Company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2014 and 2013
+There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2015 and 2014.

 A reconciliation from the opening balance to the closing balance of land and buildings for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above.
-The movement reflects changes in fair value, additions and depreciation charge.
+The major change is attributable to the spin-off of the Company's investment in MPC as noted above.
+Other movements reflect changes in fair value, additions and depreciation charge.